 - Send your MS out immediately.

-- Add any notes you have from your conversation on the day – anything that will make a follow up easier (did they mention an upcoming holiday?
+- Add any notes you have from your conversation on the day to your list – anything that will make a follow up easier (did they mention an upcoming holiday?
 Did one of their authors win a prize?
 Was their dog sick?
 Were their kids trying something new or scary?
-Where they attending the London Book fair?).
+Were they attending the London Book fair?).